 “No Romania, no Bulgaria, no Germany, no Europe and spit on my face and tell me go back to Turkey and was yelling on me and I didn’t understand what he was saying”.

 The driving in the car was “crazy” and “so reckless”, “from time to time my head hit the truck roof and they kept checking on me from the window of the driver and the back truck”.
-The respondent was not given a translator when he could not understand what was being said.
+The respondent claims that he was not given a translator when he could not understand what was being said.
 It took about an hour until they arrived at this other detention site.
-The officers proceeded to beat and humiliate him for a while – the respondent cannot recall for how long – before he was handed over to another car.
+The officers reportedly proceeded to beat and humiliate him for a while – the respondent cannot recall for how long – before he was handed over to another car.

 The officers also searched the respondent and forced him to take off his pants, jackets and shoes, which were all checked thoroughly.
 The officers then ripped his jacket and one of them asked “where is the money?”, to which the respondent replied that it was taken by the officers in the first truck.
 This vehicle was the same type as the previous one.
 The respondent is not sure of the colour but it was dark, either black or dark green, and had “a small box inside” which he was put in, which he reports could fit a maximum of three people at one time.

 The respondent describes that this truck had two officers dressed the same as the men in black with green jackets.
 The officers drove the respondent for 30 minutes until they stopped.
 The respondent remarked the driving was reckless again.

 When they arrived at the place, near Malko Tarnovo, the respondent reports being pulled from the truck and hit “everywhere” on his body with batons.
 He states that he was forced to take his shoes, socks and jacket off even though it was raining and very cold.
 The officers opened the door in a fence along the border and the respondent was reportedly hit over his head and twice on his back with a baton and told to “go to Turkey” by the officers.